ilkkamtk/hybridisovellukset/Week4/zustand.md

    ```
    - In this example, we have a simple store for the comments.
 The `useStore` hook is used to get the `comments` and `addComment` from the store.
 The `addComment` function is used to add a new comment to the store.
 Note that the comments are not yet fetched/sent to the server.
 6. Create a new component `Comments.tsx` to the `components` folder.
-Add the component to the `SingleView` component where you want to show the comments.
+Add the component to the `SingleView`/`Single` component where you want to show the comments.
 7. Add a form to the `Comments` component to add a new comment.
     - The form should be shown only when the user is logged in.
     - The form should have an input field for the comment and a submit button.